lowRISC/opentitan/hw/ip/pinmux/doc/_index.md

 2. Optionally, lock the wakeup detector configuration via the {{< regref "WKUP_DETECTOR_REGWEN_0" >}} registers.

-3. During sleep, the wakeup detectors will trigger a wakep request if a matching pattern has been observed.
+3. During sleep, the wakeup detectors will trigger a wakeup request if a matching pattern has been observed.
    A bit corresponding to the wakeup detector that has observed the pattern will be set in the {{< regref "WKUP_CAUSE" >}} register.

 4. When exiting sleep, SW should read the wake info register in the [power manager]({{< relref "hw/ip/pwrmgr/doc/" >}}) to determine the reason(s) for the wakeup request.